On the best approximation by finite Gaussian mixtures: Proofs of lower bounds via orthogonal expansion

-We give an alternative proof of the lower bound \eqref{eq:lb-unif-1} for approximating uniform mixing distribution.
+We prove the lower bound \eqref{eq:lb-unif-1} for approximating uniform mixing distribution, and thereby complete the proof of Theorem~\ref{thm:lb-unif}.
 The framework resembles the approach in Section~\ref{sec:lb-general}, while we consider the $\chi^2$ divergence instead of working with the $\TV$ distance directly.
 First, we show that it suffices to derive the same lower bound (within a constant in the exponent) under the $\chi^2$-divergence.
 Next, we relate the $\chi^2$ variational lower bound to the spectrum of some weighted moment matrix, and then apply orthogonal expansion to bound the corresponding coefficient matrix as carried out in Proposition~\ref{prop:ortho}.

 The following lemma shows a converse $f$-divergence inequality between two Gaussian mixtures, with respect to Lemma~\ref{lem:f-divs}. \begin{lemma}[{\cite[Theorem 21]{JPW23}}] For any $P,Q\in \Pbdd{a}$ with $a\geq 2$,